abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* In our scenerio, a book can have more than one category and a category can have more
-than one book so it's obvious to we need to establish many-to-many relationship between them.
+* In our scenario, a book can have more than one category and a category can have more than one book so we need to create a many-to-many relationship between them.

-* For achieve this we will create an **join entity** named `BookCategory`, and this class
-will simply have variables named `BookId` and `CategoryId`.
+* For achieving this, we will create a **join entity** named `BookCategory`, and this class will simply have variables named `BookId` and `CategoryId`.

-* To manage this **join entity**, we can add it as sub-collection to the **Book** entity, as we do above.
+* To manage this **join entity**, we can add it as a sub-collection to the **Book** entity, as we do above.
 We add this sub-collection
-to **Book** class instead of **Category** class, because a book can have tens or mostly hundreds of category in it but in other
-view a category can have more than hundred (or even way much) book inside of it.
+to **Book** class instead of **Category** class, because a book can have tens (or mostly hundreds) of categories but on the other perspective a category can have more than a hundred (or even way much) books inside of it.

 * It is a significant performance problem to load thousands of items whenever you query a category.
-Therefore it's make much sense to add that sub-collection to `Book` entity.
-(Don't forget: **An aggregate (with the root entity and sub-collections) should
-be serializable and transferrable on the wire as a single unit.**)
+Therefore it makes much more sense to add that sub-collection to the `Book` entity.
+(Don't forget: **An aggregate (with the root entity and sub-collections) should be serializable and transferrable on the wire as a single unit.**)

-* Notice that, `BookCategory` is not an **Aggregate Root** so we are not violating the one of the base rule about Aggregate Root (Rule: "Reference Other Aggregates Only by ID").
+* Notice that, `BookCategory` is not an **Aggregate Root** so we are not violating one of the base rules about Aggregate Root (Rule: "Reference Other Aggregates Only by ID").

+* If we examine the methods in the `Book` class (such as **RemoveAllCategories**, **RemoveAllCategoriesExceptGivenIds** and **AddCategory**) we will manage our sub-collection `Categories` (**BookCategory** - join table/entity) through them.
+(Adds or removes categories for books)

 > We'll create the `BookCategory` and `BookConsts` classes later in this step.